-Features include minimizing windows, rotating screens, moving windows to a specific part of the screen or changing the cursor resistance to move between screens.
+Features include minimizing windows, rotating screens, moving windows to a specific part of the screen, snapping windows, or changing the cursor resistance to move between screens.

 This program simplifies the handling of wallpaper images on dual screen monitors.
 It is for instance possible to spread a single image across multiple monitors or different images on each monitor.